arthurelmes/sat-city/README.md

  local file called `.python-version` that will activate your chosen python environment when you `cd` into this project's root dir.

- Using `pip-compile` requires installation of `pip-tools` via pip.
-Then, use `pip-compile -o requirements.txt --resolver=backtracking requirements.in` to create a requirements.txt file with all dependencies wrangled.
+ Using `pip-compile` requires installation of `pip-tools` via pip -- to do this, run `pip install -r requirements-dev.txt`.
+ Then, use `pip-compile -o requirements.txt --resolver=backtracking requirements.in` to
+ create a requirements.txt file with all dependencies wrangled.
 The idea for requirements.in is to specify and pin requirements loosely;
  `pip-compile` then creates a fully specified, tightly-pinned environment